httpvini/nameko-devexp/epinio/README.md

 An attempt to manually download the image was then executed:

 ```
-$ docker image ls | grep paketo
+$ docker image ls
+REPOSITORY                    TAG       IMAGE ID       CREATED        SIZE
+gcr.io/k8s-minikube/kicbase   v0.0.33   b7ab23e98277   6 weeks ago    1.14GB
 paketobuildpacks/builder      full      9cefe3e0640a   42 years ago   1.98GB
 ```

 The Docker image is quite large, but that doesn't explain the error.
-The image, on the other hand, doesn't look well.
+The image age, on the other hand, is obviously wrong for some reason.

 As an additional step, it was attempt to push this same image do the internal
 registry: